-It is difficult to estimate the responsiveness of demand for electricity to changes in price (elasticity) when those prices have not changed for some time, income levels would have allowed the purchase of more household appliances to improve quality of life and electricity consumption distortions may have resulted from poorly-targeted government support programmes.
+It is difficult to estimate the responsiveness of demand for electricity to changes in price (elasticity) when those prices have not changed for some time.
+Also, income levels would have allowed the purchase of more household appliances to improve quality of life and may have resulted in distortions in electricity consumption.